matt-russo/pixelsynth-sw/README.md

 ### Other/Bugs
 * scanner gets stuck after changing 'number of notes' (need to refresh or change N notes, pause and play again) on Chrome + Windows
-* with NVDA: unlabeled clickable graphic below play, activated with enter key (what is it?)
 * does speedup/down keys work when not playing on all browsers?
 * hearing some crackling artifact:
   * reducing image resolution didn't help